pyrrhamide/mission-website/content/en/post/2021-04-14-l-origine-du-site/index.markdown

 Howdy y'all!

-Today (14th of April 2021), as my first official post, I will talk about how I built this website.
+Today, as my first official post, I will talk about how I built this website.
 If I ever feel like going through another round of `blogdown` insanity, I will have this post to help me be efficient quickly, and also to compare if I find better ways to go about things !

 I will focus first on getting the site up and running.
 I will talk about customisation and all that jazz another time.